pumperknickle/RequirementsGuide/docs/temporaldependency.md

 Define temporal dependencies explicitly instead of using indefinite temporal keywords.

 > Words and phrases that signal non-specific timing are ambiguous and not verifiable.
-Indefinite temporal keywords can cause confusion or uninted meaning.
+Indefinite temporal keywords can cause confusion or unintended meaning.
 These words should be replaced by specific timing constraints.

 #### Examples